1.6 Quantum decoherence

 We do need quantum theory to describe many physical phenomena, but, at the same time, there are many other phenomena where the classical theory of probability works pretty well.
-We hardly see quantum interference on a daily basis.
+Indeed, we hardly see quantum interference on a daily basis.
 Why?
 The answer is decoherence.
 The addition of probability amplitudes, rather than probabilities, applies to physical systems which are completely isolated.
-However, it is almost impossible to isolate a complex quantum system, such as a quantum computer, from the rest of the world.
-There will always be spurious interactions with the environment, and when we add amplitudes, we have to take into account not only different configurations of the physical system at hand, but also different configurations of the environment.
+However, it is almost impossible to isolate a complex quantum system, such as a quantum computer, from the rest of the world: there will always be spurious interactions with the environment (such as heat transfer), and when we add amplitudes, we have to take into account not only different configurations of the physical system at hand, but also different configurations of the environment.

 For example, consider an isolated system composed of a quantum computer and its environment.